Should a Seller Get a Home Inspection Before Listing Their Home?

 Selling a home is one of the more stressful things a person does in their lives, anything that can reduce this, is clearly a good thing.
 Most people know if there are major problems with their home, but having a home inspection can confirm this and reduce your worries.

 So when the buyer’s inspection day rolls around you won’t be so fearful of the home inspector’s findings.
 So you can be confident that the chances of the sale falling through are lower, and the sales process should be quicker as a result.
+This is one of the many benefits of having a home inspection before listing.

 If the buyer looks at your home inspection report, they can quickly see what condition the home is in.
 While they are still likely to have their own home inspection, they will be more confident buying your home.